 |Salary:||£38,205 to £44,264 per annum|

-Any applicants who are still awaiting their PhD to be awarded should be aware that if successful, they will be appointed at grade 6, spine point 30.
-Upon written confirmation that they have been successful in being awarded their PhD, they will be moved onto grade 7, spine point 31 from the date of their award.
+Applicants still awaiting their PhD to be awarded should be aware that, if successful, they will be appointed at grade 6, spine point 30.
+Upon confirmation of the award of their PhD, they will be moved onto grade 7, spine point 31 from the date of their award.

 For full details and to apply online, please click the 'Apply' button, above.